 - supporting collaborative practice-based primary care research that makes a difference to health outcomes and experiences of care

-- providing practices with the opportunity to engage in research, access research expertise and other development opportunities available through the Department of General Practice and the University of Melbourne;
+- providing primary care providers and patients with opportunities to engage in research, access research expertise and other development opportunities available through the Department of General Practice and the University of Melbourne;

 - contributing to dissemination of research findings.

 Why do we need VicREN?

 Primary care is the healthcare setting people use and attend most frequently; however, most health care research is conducted in the hospital or laboratory setting.

 Research generated in hospital and laboratory settings may not be relevant to primary care clinical practice.
 To be applicable and meaningful, research about primary care should be designed for, and undertaken within, the primary care environment.
 VicREN helps this to happen.

 Why should primary care professionals and community members get involved?